karnaker/digitalocean_dev/README.md

 This README walks you through how to setup how to set up an Ubuntu 20.04 development environment on DigitalOcean.
 Although it is starting off as a step-by-step guide, my long-term goal is to automate as much of this as possible, so that a dev environment can be created in minutes (if not seconds).

-## I. Set Up an Ubuntu 20.04 Server on a DigitalOcean Droplet
+## 1. Set Up an Ubuntu 20.04 Server on a DigitalOcean Droplet

 ### Step 1 - Creating a DigitalOcean account